Residual-Aided End-to-End Learning of Communication System without Known Channel: Conclusions

 \section{Conclusions}

 In this paper, we proposed the RA-GAN based training scheme for the E2E learning of communication system to train transmitter without a known channel.
 Specifically, we improved the surrogate gradient method by using residual learning to transform the conventional GAN into RA-GAN with a negligible increase in computational complexity.
 Based on the proposed RA-GAN based training scheme, more powerful and robust gradients can be achieved to solve the gradient vanishing problem.
 Furthermore, a regularizer was utilized in the RA-GAN to limit the representation ability, which can solve the overfitting problem.
 Simulation results verified the near-optimal BLER performance of the proposed RA-GAN based training scheme, which outperforms other deep learning methods in the AWGN channel, Rayleigh fading channel, and DeepMIMO channel dataset.
-For future research of E2E learning of communication system, we will focus on how to train the transmitter without a known channel in multiple-input multiple-output (MIMO) and multi-user scenarios.
+For future research of E2E learning of communication system, we will focus on how to train the transmitter without a known channel in multiple-input multiple-output (MIMO) and multi-user scenarios. \begin{IEEEbiography}[{ }]{Hao Jiang} (Student Member, IEEE) received the B.S. degree in physics from Tsinghua University, Beijing, China, in 2018, where he is currently pursuing the Ph.D. degree with the Department of Electronic Engineering.
+His research interests include mmWave communications, machine learning for wireless communications, and reconfigurable intelligent surface (RIS). \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Shuangkaisheng Bi} received the B.S. and M.S. degree from the Department of Electronic Engineering, Tsinghua University, in 2018 and 2021.
+Now, he is a Research Scientist at Huawei Technology.
+His research interests include array signal processing and radar signal processing.
+Besides, he is also interested in prototype development for advanced wireless communications. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Linglong Dai} (Fellow, IEEE) received the B.S. degree from Zhejiang University, Hangzhou, China, in 2003, the M.S. degree (with the highest honor) from the China Academy of Telecommunications Technology, Beijing, China, in 2006, and the Ph.D. degree (with the highest honor) from Tsinghua University, Beijing, China, in 2011.
+From 2011 to 2013, he was a Postdoctoral Research Fellow with the Department of Electronic Engineering, Tsinghua University, where he was an Assistant Professor from 2013 to 2016 and has been an Associate Professor since 2016.
+His current research interests include reconfigurable intelligent surface (RIS), massive MIMO, millimeter-wave and Terahertz communications, and machine learning for wireless communications.